Prepare, Be Responsible, and Work With the Program

 Michigan Tech University takes student safety and well-being very seriously.
 But we can’t guarantee a risk-free overseas environment any more than we can for students studying in the US.
 The best way to be safe during your study abroad experience is to be aware, be responsible, and follow the advice of Michigan Tech and your program staff.

-Travel has always involved risk, and the COVID-19 pandemic presents even more considerations for anyone traveling domestically or internationally.
+Travel has always involved risk, and COVID-19 presents even more considerations for anyone traveling domestically or internationally.
 Anyone considering travel should assess their personal risk tolerance and review the information below to make an informed decision about whether traveling is the right choice for you.

 The CDC outlines the particular risks associated with travel for contracting and spreading COVID-19.
 Risk can differ depending on the mode of transportation, the origin and destination of travel, accommodations, and activities.